 Not everyone loves winter weather, but these three winter spa getaways will have even the biggest bah humbugs feeling pampered, relaxed and rejuvenated.
-Each spa offers seasonal treatments to help target common winter side effects like dehydrated skin, holiday stress and aching joints, and many infuse the scents of the season, too.
+Each spa offers seasonal treatments to help target common winter side effects such as dehydrated skin, holiday stress and aching joints, and many infuse the scents of the season too.

 So whether you want to escape to the mountains for a relaxing snow-filled retreat, the coast for a wintry beach getaway, or our biggest city, Charlotte, for some urban fun to pair with your self-care, we’ve got you covered.

 Enjoy the natural spoils of the Outer Banks with half the crowds

 Winter makes for a wonderful time to visit the Outer Banks with friends, for a romantic rendezvous or as a solo adventure, as the emptier beaches will feel like your own private sanctuary and temperatures hover in the comfortable 50s.
 Beach bonfires are permitted on many of the islands, and although some shops and restaurants close for the offseason, plenty of delicious options remain open.
 Try Duck Donuts in Kill Devil Hills – a local phenomenon born in Duck that has taken over much of the East Coast.
 Of course, high-quality seafood reigns supreme in North Carolina’s barrier islands at places such as The Blue Point, with a commitment to sourcing all its seafood locally.
 Or the charming Roadside Bar & Grill, known for its oyster roasts, quality cocktails and fun vibe inside a cottage-esque building.